Clubroot: Canola infestation in Alberta

 In 2003 clubroot was identified in Alberta, Canada, as an outbreak in canola crops in the central area of the province mainly isolated to the Edmonton area.
-Clubroot is a soilborne disease caused by the biotrophic protist Plasmodiophora brassica.
-The infection causes the formation of large galls on the roots which look like clubs.
-These formations impede nutrient and water uptake and can cause plant death, wiping out important money generating canola crops.
 Initially 12 commercial fields of canola were identified, but that number grew to over 400 by 2008.

-In 2007, Alberta declared P.brassicae a pest via the foundation legislation in hopes to help contain spread of the disease.
+In 2007, Alberta declared P. brassicae a pest via the foundation legislation in hopes to help contain spread of the disease.

 The Pathotype 3, is the predominant source for Alberta outbreaks.
 Studies showed that out of the 13 strains of P. brassicae, the most virulent form is dominant in Alberta.